Tail-Gate/LootCapital/DOCKER_README.md

    - Ensure the script is executable: `chmod +x run_docker.sh`
    - Check file permissions in mounted directories

-4. **GCS Path Issues**
+4. **Path Issues**
-   - Ensure proper authentication for Google Cloud Storage
+   - Ensure proper permissions for local directories
-   - Check bucket permissions and existence
+   - Check directory existence and write permissions
-   - Verify gcsfs is properly installed
+   - Verify all required directories are created

 ### Logs and Debugging